Sambas Regency: Administrative districts

-Sambas Regency consists of nineteen districts (kecamatan), tabulated below with their areas and their populations at the 2010 census and the 2020 census, and the official estimates as at mid 2021 (rounded to nearest 100 persons).
-The table also includes the locations of the district administrative centres, the number of administrative villages (rural desa and urban kelurahan) in each district, and its post code.
+Sambas Regency thus now consists of nineteen districts (kecamatan), tabulated below with their areas and their populations at the 2010 census and the 2020 census, and the official estimates as at mid 2024.
+The table also includes the locations of the district administrative centres, the number of administrative villages in each district (all classed as rural desa), and its post code.